Data-Driven Invariant Learning for Probabilistic Programs: Introduction

-\paragraph*{Our Approach: Invariant Learning.} We take a different approach, inspired by data-driven invariant learning~\cite{DBLP:conf/fm/FlanaganL01,daikon}.
-In these methods, the program is executed with a variety of inputs to produce a set of execution traces.
-This data is viewed as a training set, and a machine learning algorithm is used to find a classifier describing the invariant.
-Data-driven techniques reduce the reliance on templates, and can treat the program as a black box---the precise implementation of the program need not be known, as long as the learner can execute the program to gather input and output data.
-In the probabilistic setting, there are a few key challenges: \begin{itemize} \item \textbf{Quantitative invariants.} While the logic of expectations resembles the logic of standard assertions, an important difference is that expectations are \emph{quantitative}: they map program states to real numbers, not a binary yes/no. While standard invariant learning is a \emph{classification} task (i.e., predicting a binary label given a program state), our probabilistic invariant learning is closer to a \emph{regression} task (i.e., predicting a number given a program state). \item \textbf{Stochastic data.} Standard invariant learning assumes black-box access to a \emph{function}: a given input state always leads to the same output state.
+\paragraph*{Our Approach: Invariant Learning.} We take a different approach inspired by data-driven invariant learning for ``regular" programs~\cite{DBLP:conf/fm/FlanaganL01,daikon}.
+In these methods, an invariant is seen as a classifier between a set of ``good" states that satisfy the specification, and a set of ``bad" states that violate the specification.
+For training data, the program is profiled to collect execution states.
+Then, the program is executed with a set of inputs to generate the training data.
+The invariant is synthesized using machine learning algorithm\fix{s} to find a classifier between the ``good" and the ``bad" states".
+Data-driven techniques reduce the reliance on templates, and can treat the program as a black box--- \fix{the} learner only needs to execute the program to gather input and output data.
+But to extend the data-driven method to the probabilistic setting, there exist significant challenges: \begin{itemize} \item \textbf{Quantitative invariants.} While the logic of expectations resembles the logic of standard assertions, an important difference is that expectations are \emph{quantitative}: they map program states to real numbers, not a binary yes/no. While standard invariant learning is a \emph{classification} task (i.e., predicting a binary label given a program state), our probabilistic invariant learning is closer to a \emph{regression} task (i.e., predicting a number given a program state). \item \textbf{Stochastic data.} Standard invariant learning assumes the program behaves like a \emph{function}: a given input state always leads to the same output state.
 In contrast, a probabilistic program takes an input state to a distribution over outputs.
 Since we are only able to observe a single draw from the output distribution each time we run the program, execution traces in our setting are inherently \emph{noisy}.
 Accordingly, we cannot hope to learn an invariant that fits the observed data perfectly, even if the program has an invariant---our learner must be robust to noisy training data. \item \textbf{Complex learning objective.} To fit a probabilistic invariant to data, the logical constraints defining an invariant must be converted into a regression problem with a loss function suitable for standard machine learning algorithms and models.
 While typical regression problems relate the unknown quantity to be learned to known data, the conditions defining invariants are somehow self-referential: they describe how an unknown invariant must be related to itself.
-This feature makes casting invariant learning as machine learning a difficult task. \end{itemize}
+This feature makes casting invariant learning as machine learning a difficult task. \item \textbf{Quality of examples.} If a candidate invariants fails the verification check, the generated counterexamples are added back to the data-set for learning a better invariant.
+However, if the generated counterexamples are ``close" to valid examples, the generated loss may not be enough to move the learning to a new invariant, thereby stalling progress.
+To enable progress, we pose the search for counterexamples as an optimization problem to search for the \textit{worst-case} counterexamples that would generate appreciable loss. \end{itemize}